Covid-19 coronavirus: Inside NZ's favourite reality TV show – the 1pm press conference

 • Covid 19 coronavirus: Second Southland death after woman dies at hospital

-These press conferences have become the focal point of most news agendas across the county.
+These press conferences have become the focal point of most news agendas across the country.

 It's where Ardern announced New Zealand was going into lockdown and where she announced we were coming out.